rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

-We could define a named function for the purpose and use that instead:
+It might make the above example a bit clearer if we used a named function instead:

 ```python
 def is_it_even(number: int):